Marcelovk/nodedockdns/README.md

 Features:

   Reads your /etc/hosts and export it to DNS table

   Reads your docker containers and expose the hostname associated with it, and also changes your /etc/hosts with it.
-(for the period that is running)
+(Only for the period that is running)

   Use OTHERHOSTNAMES enviroment variable to add other hostnames to that container.

   Answers only IPV4 requests.

 Install